robertfasano/emergent/docs/source/optimization.rst

 Each physical degree of freedom is represented by an :doc:`/architecture/input` node; in this case, there are two nodes labeled ``X`` and ``Y`` which represent the tip and tilt of the mirror.
 The ``Input.state`` attribute stores a float representing the instantaneous state of the input.
-Input nodes are attached to :doc:`/architecture/device` nodes which represent the physical actuator, such as the voltage control board for the MEMS.
-The Device node stores the state of all of its attached inputs in a dict of the form ``Device.state = {'X'-60, 'Y':1}``.
+Input nodes are attached to :doc:`/architecture/thing` nodes which represent the physical actuator, such as the voltage hub board for the MEMS.
+The Thing stores the state of all of its attached inputs in a dict of the form ``Thing.state = {'X'-60, 'Y':1}``.
 Note that the keys of the dict correspond to whatever the ``Input.name`` variable is.
-State changes are initiated by :doc:`/architecture/control` nodes, which interface with one or many devices to control the macroscopic state of the experiment.
-The Control node stores the state similarly to the Device node, but with an additional tag in each dict key corresponding to each device's ``name`` parameter; for example, ``Control.state =  {'MEMS.X'-60, 'MEMS.Y':1}``.
+State changes are initiated by :doc:`/architecture/hub` nodes, which interface with one or many things to control the macroscopic state of the experiment.
+The Hub stores the state similarly to the Thing, but with an additional tag in each dict key corresponding to each thing's ``name`` parameter; for example, ``Hub.state =  {'MEMS.X'-60, 'MEMS.Y':1}``.
-To change the state, call ``Control.actuate(state)``, where the argument is a dictionary containing one or more inputs to update.
-The ``actuate`` method will separate the state of the Control node into separate substates for each linked Device node, then call each ``Device.actuate(substate)`` method to produce the physical change.
-More explicitly, the physical change is carried out by ``Device._actuate(substate)``, which is a special method called by ``Device.actuate(substate)`` which should be separately implemented for each device driver according to the manufacturer's control scheme.
-Afterwards, the ``Device.update(state)`` simultaneously updates the internal state representations of the Input, Device, and Control nodes to keep the network synchronized.
+To change the state, call ``Hub.actuate(state)``, where the argument is a dictionary containing one or more inputs to update.
+The ``actuate`` method will separate the state of the Hub into separate substates for each linked Thing, then call each ``Thing.actuate(substate)`` method to produce the physical change.
+More explicitly, the physical change is carried out by ``Thing._actuate(substate)``, which is a special method called by ``Thing.actuate(substate)`` which should be separately implemented for each thing driver according to the manufacturer's control scheme.
+Afterwards, the ``Thing.update(state)`` simultaneously updates the internal state representations of the Input, Thing, and Hubs to keep the network synchronized.

-As well as distributing user-initiated commands, the :doc:`/architecture/control` node oversees the entire experiment by issuing commands to the inputs during optimization algorithms.
-It contains methods, tagged with the @experiment decorator, which prepare and evaluate a target state, and closed-loop operation between the Control node and an attached Optimizer module can quickly determine the correct input states to minimize a given experimental result.
+As well as distributing user-initiated commands, the :doc:`/architecture/hub` node oversees the entire experiment by issuing commands to the inputs during optimization algorithms.
+It contains methods, tagged with the @experiment decorator, which prepare and evaluate a target state, and closed-loop operation between the Hub and an attached Optimizer module can quickly determine the correct input states to minimize a given experimental result.

 Optimization